escherba/omnihack/README.rst

 Pythonic containers for data analysis
 ===============================================================

-Omnihack is a collection of miscellaneous containers that make it easier to analyze data sets.
+PyMapTools are a collection of miscellaneous containers that make it easier to analyze data sets.

 enumerator is an key-value mapping that maps keys to numeric